alcantarar/ASB_Tutorial/git_cheatsheet.md

 # Git Cheatsheet
 ### Modified from the [Github Education Material](https://education.github.com/git-cheat-sheet-education.pdf)
 ### There are additional functions, but this is a basic introduction.
+#### Note: Text in brackets must be replaced by object described within brackets: "[FIRSTNAME LASTNAME]" -> "Kevin Bacon"
 ## DEFINITIONS
 * **Local Repository** - A version of your repository that physically exists on your computer.
 * **Remote Repository** - A version of your repository that exists on a server (like GitHub's).
 * **Directory** - A folder on your computer.
-The working directory is the folder you are working in and can be set using the `cd` command.
+The working directory is the folder you are working in and can be changed using the `cd` command.
 * **Commit** - A snapshot of changes made to files.
 Files must be staged via the `git add` command.
 * **Staged/Staging** - The process of identifying which files will be included in a commit.
 Can include all files in directory or specific files.